jpdery/moobile-core-doc/Source/Classes/Control/Bar.md

 #### Notes:

-Upon initialization, this control creates its item with a [Moobile.BarItem](../Control/BarItem.md) instance using the bar element's content.
+Upon initialization, this control creates its item with a [Moobile.BarItem](../Control/BarItem.md) instance using this bar element's content.
 For instance, if you create a bar like this:

 	<div data-role="bar">
 		<div class="element-one"></div>